 Design thinking is an iterative approach to problem-solving that helps businesses continuously reposition and think critically about business problems in human-centric ways.
 Design thinking encourages companies to think differently about business goals and whether or not they’re attainable.
 More importantly, design thinking prompts business stakeholders to analyze their business strategy and how it will translate into a product strategy.
 Practicing design thinking also offers many strategic advantages and deliverables.
-The entire process creates innovative solutions to prototype and test, but also helps companies set product goals, understand business outcomes, map out user journeys, prioritize MVP features, and create a future-oriented product roadmap.
+The entire process creates innovative solutions to prototype and test.
+It also helps companies set product goals, understand business outcomes, map out user journeys, prioritize MVP features, and create a future-oriented product roadmap.

 The design thinking process covers five phases: empathize, define, ideate, prototype, test.
 The framework is iterative, flexible, and involves the collaboration of product teams and actual customers to create mobile products inspired by how users think, feel, and act.

 Building customer empathy involves a deep understanding of the problems and realities of the people you are designing for.

 Good UX design leaves a lasting impression.
-Many companies struggle when it comes to developing an MVP that evokes meaning and forms a connection with customers.
+Many companies struggle to develop an MVP that evokes meaning and forms a connection with customers.
 Many products in the market are aesthetically pleasing and usable but still lack purpose.
 It’s essential to determine what impression the product is leaving with its users.
 This distinction is the difference between an app that customers return to and one they uninstall.
 Empathizing with customers is essential for creating this connection.
 As much as possible, business stakeholders need to step outside their frame of reference and understand the customer to develop a mobile solution that stands out in the market.
 This is true for both future applications and existing products.